marklogic/marklogic-docker/README.md

 ```
 $ docker ps
 ```
-Above command lists all the Docker containers running on the host.
+If the containers are running correctly, the above command lists all the Docker containers running on the host.

 After the container is initialized, you can access QConsole on http://localhost:8000 and the Admin UI on http://localhost:8001.
 The ports can also be accessed externally via your hostname or IP.